rh-openjdk/ssl-tests/README.md

 - SSLTESTS_SSL_CONFIG_FILTER=?,?,?,? - only specified combination of provider,algorithm,protocol,cipher will be tested
 - SSLTESTS_USE_OPENSSL_CLIENT=1 - use openssl client instead of default SSLSocketClient written in java for testing
 - SSLTESTS_USE_GNUTLS_CLIENT=1 - use gnutls client instead of default SSLSocketClient written in java for testing
+- SSLTESTS_USE_NSS_CLIENT=1 - use nss client instead of default SSLSocketClient written in java for testing

 #### IGNORED combinations:
 Currently, tested combination may show up as IGNORED for following reasons: